PatentsView/PatentsView-API/querymodule/doc/doc.md

 The sort parameter is a JSON formatted array of objects that specifies the sort order for the returned results.
 If empty or not provided, the default sort order will be ascending by patent number.

 Each object in the array should be a pair, with the pair's key is one of the patent fields, and the value is either &ldquo;asc&rdquo; or &ldquo;desc&rdquo;, to indicate ascending or descending sort, respectively.

+All sort fields should be also necessarily included into the field list parameter ("f").
+For example, if a user wants to sort all assignee organization by their associated inventors last names, they should make sure that "inventor_last_name" is present in both the field list ("f") and the sort parameter ("s").

 A couple examples should suffice for understanding:

 * `s=[{"patent_num_claims":"desc"}`
     * Primary sort is by `patent_num_claims` in ascending order, so that patents with the most claims will be first, and those with least claims will be last.